 Life is a search for meaning.
 We need to know that the day-to-day toil, the highs and lows, and the losing and winning are all for a reason.
 Otherwise, what’s the point?
 This “burden of proof” becomes especially hard in times of despair.
 For example, while the loss of a loved one is a tragedy that we all have to bear, religion equips us to better to deal with such grief.
 For one thing, it provides a clear plan of action for a chaotic moment.
 The familiar ceremony of a funeral, wake or Shiva are all procedures that we can lean on in those, otherwise, overwhelming times.
 But more than that, for believers, religion provides the comfort in a notion that suffering is not random and that they are not alone.
 It provides an answer, which can be a major help with acceptance.
 It also provides hope.
-While the world is collectively suffering from Covid-19, searching for religion seems to provide a common thread of hope around the world; a recent survey found that prayer-related internet searches in 75 different countries jumped to their highest level in five years.
+While the world is collectively suffering from Covid-19 and its variants, searching for religion seems to provide a common thread of hope around the world; a recent survey found that prayer-related internet searches in 75 different countries jumped to their highest level in five years.

 Arguing against Religion